awslabs/gluonts/docs/index.rst

 GluonTS - Probabilistic Time Series Modeling in Python
 ========================================================

 Gluon Time Series (GluonTS) is the Gluon toolkit for probabilistic time series modeling, focusing on deep learning-based models.
-With GluonTS you can:

 GluonTS provides utilities for loading and iterating over time series datasets, state of the art models ready to be trained, and building blocks to define